newcleo-dev-team/lbh15/docs/source/learn_more.rst

     Time history of the heat load applied to the lead volume.

-Let suppose that the lead volume works in an environment where the creation of an iron oxide layer must be guaranteed on the bounding walls.
+Suppose the lead volume works in an environment where the creation of an iron oxide layer must be guaranteed on the bounding walls.
 This requires the oxygen concentration within the lead to be always within the admissible range having the :class:`lbh15.properties.lead_thermochemical_properties.solubility_in_lead.OxygenSolubility` value as upper limit and, as lower limit, the :class:`lbh15.properties.lead_thermochemical_properties.lead_oxygen_limits.LowerLimitIron` value.
-The choice of the Iron oxide is just for illustrative purposes, the same goes for any other oxide formation.
+The choice of the iron oxide is just for illustrative purposes, the same goes for any other oxide formation.
 The oxygen concentration must then be controlled by supposing the application of an ideal device able to add and subtract oxygen to/from the lead volume.